A peek at Boxlight Corporation (BOXL): Who has invested in It?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 58.41% loss in the last 1 month and extending the period to 3 months gives it a 135.42%, and is 1.80% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.01% over the week and 13.16% over the month.
+The stock witnessed a 43.90% loss in the last 1 month and extending the period to 3 months gives it a 100.68%, and is -14.74% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.53% over the week and 13.46% over the month.

 Boxlight Corporation (BOXL) Analyst Forecasts